The Complete Guide to Understanding Video Aspect Ratios

 Common Aspect Ratios and Their Uses

-Videos used for social media and television shows will vary from movies or trailers watch movies that are shown in theaters.
+Videos used for social media and television shows will vary from movies or trailers watching movies that are shown in theaters.
 There are standard aspect ratios for modern televisions, but broadcasters are free to use the aspect ratio that works best with their content and audience.

 Common video Aspect Ratios